Seth Green: Early work

-Green's first movie roles were in the 1984 films Billions for Boris and The Hotel New Hampshire; the second film cast him alongside Jodie Foster and Rob Lowe.
+Green's first film roles were in the 1984 films Billions for Boris and The Hotel New Hampshire; the second film cast him alongside Jodie Foster and Rob Lowe.
 He appeared in the 1987 film Can't Buy Me Love, playing Patrick Dempsey's character's little brother, Chuckie Miller.
 He starred in Woody Allen's Radio Days (1987) as Joe (a 1930s–1940s boy based on Allen) and appeared in Big Business (1988) and, in the same year, My Stepmother Is an Alien, which also starred Buffy the Vampire Slayer co-star Alyson Hannigan.
+In 1987. he played Danny in Chris Elliott's "Cinemax Comedy Experiment" anthology series episode, Action Family.

 In 1984, Green portrayed Carl "Alfalfa" Switzer in the Jell-O Gelatin Pops commercials featuring The Little Rascals.
 In 1991, Green rose to fame in a Rally's "Cha Ching" commercial, which earned him an appearance at a New Orleans Saints game.
 Green was given a key to New Orleans in honor of his role in the popular commercial.

-Green appeared in the horror TV series It (as Richie Tozier, age 12) and Ticks, all three Austin Powers movies (as Dr. Evil's son, Scott), and Enemy of the State and The Italian Job (as a computer specialist in both).
+Green appeared in the horror TV series It (as Richie Tozier, age 12) and Ticks, all three Austin Powers films (as Dr. Evil's son, Scott), and Enemy of the State and The Italian Job (as a computer specialist in both).
 He was also in the films Can't Hardly Wait, Rat Race, Scooby-Doo 2: Monsters Unleashed, Without a Paddle (alongside Matthew Lillard), Idle Hands, Party Monster, Airborne, and Old Dogs.
-Green also had a role in the series Buffy the Vampire Slayer.

 In 1994, he starred alongside Jennifer Love Hewitt in the short-lived series The Byrds of Paradise.
-He worked with Hewitt again in 1998's Can't Hardly Wait.
+The two additionally appeared in 1998's Can't Hardly Wait.
+Green also had a role in the series Buffy the Vampire Slayer.
+He played Daniel "Oz" Osbourne, a calm, mild-mannered member of the band Dingoes Ate My Baby who gets turned into a werewolf.
+The character was very popular among fans of the series.
 Green is not related to Bruce Seth Green, who directed some episodes of Buffy the Vampire Slayer.
 On occasion, some sources confuse the two and have credited Seth as the director.
 As an actor in the series, he was close to co-star Alyson Hannigan because they were lovers in the show.
-He played Daniel "Oz" Osbourne, a calm, mild-mannered member of the band Dingoes Ate My Baby who gets turned into a werewolf.
-He is very popular among fans of the series.
 Green has starred on Fox's Greg the Bunny and guest-starred on The X-Files, That '70s Show, Will & Grace, MADtv, Reno 911!, Entourage, Grey's Anatomy, The Wonder Years, Heroes, The Facts of Life, The Drew Carey Show, and My Name Is Earl.